 Symantec Endpoint Encryption protects sensitive information and ensures regulatory compliance.
 It encrypts all files on the hard drive, sector-by-sector, for maximum security.
 It supports Windows, Mac, tablets, self-encrypting drives, and removable media (USB drives, external hard drives, and DVDs).

 I had a chance to install it in my lab environment for a testing.
 This post is kind of recording all steps including all mistakes I had made, especially in the YouTube video.
+The version I am using is 11.2.1.
+The process is also test with version 11.3.x

 1. Pre-Installation System Requirements: